-EAM Sushma Swaraj to address UN General Assembly shortly
+Sushma Swaraj to address UN General Assembly shortly, likely to focus on terrorism, climate change

-New York, Sep 29: External Affairs Minister Sushma Swaraj will address at the United Nationals General Assembly this evening at around 7.15 pm IST.
+New York, Sep 29: External Affairs Minister Sushma Swaraj will address at the United Nationals General Assembly shortly.

 Her speech will focus Pakistan-sponsored cross border terrorism, UNSC reforms, SDGs and recent Indian flagship initiatives to achieve the goals, climate change and our commitment to address this challenge.